Skip to content

 Depending on your specific experiment and the instruments used, setting the minimal waveform length and the minimal length of zeros can help you to find a sweet spot for your experiment-setup combination.

-As for the command table, you can enforce these settings by specifying the compiler settings as a dictionary of the form
+You can enforce these settings by specifying the compiler settings as a dictionary of the form

 compiler_settings = {"SHFSG_MIN_PLAYWAVE_HINT": 1024, "SHFSG_MIN_PLAYZERO_HINT": 512}